rweichler/lua_nurbs/README.md

 `grid:add_column()`

-**NOTE**: Adding/deleting columns/rows makes the knot vector uniform.
+**NOTE**: Adding/deleting columns/rows makes the knot vector uniform, so any changes you made to it will be lost.

 ## Changing the weights of the points